 If you need some extra help, try incorporating magnesium into your supplement regimen.
-Jigsaw’s Magnesium w/SRT (Sustained Release Technology) is highly absorbable and formulated to prevent the diarrhea that is associated with most magnesium supplementation.
+Jigsaw’s Magnesium w/SRT (Sustained Release Technology) is highly absorbable and formulated to avoid the diarrhea that is associated with many magnesium supplementation.

 To a healing Holiday Season!